HCLOpenBMC/documents/design/multi-host-bios-upgrade.md

 the required  host.

 ### Redfish  & busctl API commands
-In mullti-host system, before the User calls bios-update API,  he may need to call N number of set  API commands to set "biosUpdate" property per host.
+In mullti-host system, before calling the bios-update API, the set API command needs to be called to set "biosUpdate" property to TRUE for each host.
-For example, If the user wanted to update the same image for host1 and host 3 then the command would be look something like below.

 #### Using busctl
+To configure the host for bios update,
 For Host1:
 ```
 busctl set-property xyz.openbmc_project.Software.BMC.Updater /xyz/openbmc_project/software/host1 xyz.openbmc_project.Software.biosUpdate biosUpdate b true